Medicare, Medicaid, private health insurance; tax and trade policy

 Senate Finance Committee, Office of the Speaker, Ways and Means Committee, Budget Committee, Republican political campaigns

-Matt Hoffmann, Vice President, BGR Government Affairs, is a member of the firm’s health care practice, where he co-leads the Market Access and Reimbursement team.
+Matt Hoffmann, Principal, BGR Government Affairs, is a member of the firm’s health care practice, where he co-leads the Market Access and Reimbursement team.
 He has successfully guided clients through the complex intersection of federal and state health care regulation, whether it’s addressing reimbursement issues from federal health programs or advocating for expanded coverage of cutting-edge therapies.
 While Matt spends the majority of his time as part of the Health and Lifesciences Team, he also plays a key role in BGR’s tax and trade activities.

 Matt joined BGR in 2018 after working for more than 14 years working on Capitol Hill.
 His last position was as Policy Director at the Senate Finance Committee, which has jurisdiction over the major federal health care entitlement programs, the tax code and trade.
 He joined the committee during its consideration of the recently enacted Tax Cuts and Jobs Act and bipartisan budget deal.
 He played a central role in facilitating House and Senate policy communication, committee markups and policy development.